Have you been in a position of not getting the colour results you want? Do you have often colour arguments with your clients?

 Regular calibration leads to the optimal performance of the device.
 With the calibration process, manufacturers and suppliers are ensuring that the colour submissions will be measured with a high level of accuracy, providing the right colour data which ultimately affects the production workflow.

-If the colour is also going to be visually checked and compared against the original design or colour standard on-screen then the monitors must be calibrated.
-The monitors recommended by VeriVide for use with DigiEye systems have a built-in calibrator which performs a regular calibration every 6 hours.
+If the colour is also going to be visually checked and compared against the original design or colour standard on-screen then the monitors/screens must be calibrated.
+VeriVide recommend certain monitors for use with DigiEye systems which have a built-in calibrator.
+This performs a regular calibration every 6 hours, eliminating the need for separate screen calibrators.

 For the DigiEye system, we recommend a 10-20 minutes warm-up before the calibration process.